 Hezekiah decided with his officers and his warriors to cut off the supply of water from the springs which were outside the city, and they helped him.
 So many people assembled and stopped up all the springs and the stream which flowed through the region, saying, ‘Why should the kings of Assyria come and find abundant water?’ . . .
 It was Hezekiah who stopped the upper outlet of the waters of Gihon and directed them to the west side of the city of David (2 Chronicles 32:3-4, 30).

-Today, visitors to Jerusalem can wade through the Hezekiah’s Tunnel, chiseled beneath the City of David—an absolute marvel of engineering.
+Today, visitors to Jerusalem can wade through the 1,750-foot-long Hezekiah’s Tunnel, which is still fed by the Gihon Spring.
+Chiseled beneath the City of David, it's an absolute engineering marvel.
 (There’s also an option to walk through a “Dry Tunnel” built earlier by the Canaanites.)

 How many pieces of archaeology can you interact with so closely?
 Very few.

 The famous “Siloam Inscription,” discovered at the end of the tunnel, described in ancient Hebrew script the process of digging the passageway.
 The inscription now sits on the top story of the Istanbul Archaeological Museum.